 Do you have an opinion about the best city plan you have seen?
 (When we say city, we mean community, neighborhood, or region, too.)
 Maybe you wrote it.
 (Laughter).
 Share your story, telling us why this plan is "the best."

 Probably people would like to know how you went about arriving at the plan, how much citizen input was involved, whether you met resistance, how you dealt with complexities and missing data, how those in power responded, and other such common elements of planning.
+If we choose to publish your submittal (and we will, if our readers can understand it), you will have a web page you can use with your social media or other publicity.

 Do you have an opinion about the best city plan you've seen?
 (When we say city, we mean community, neighborhood, or region, too.)
 Maybe you wrote it.
 LOL.
 Share your story, telling us why this plan is "the best."